-Subject to the considerations and conditions described under "Certain ERISA Considerations" in this Offering Memorandum, it is expected that the Notes (other than the Class 2B-2 Notes or RCR Notes for which Class 2B-2 Notes may be exchanged) may be acquired by Plans or persons acting on behalf of, using the assets of or deemed to hold the assets of a Plan.
-The Class 2B-2 Notes (and RCR Notes for which Class 2B-2 Notes may be exchanged)

-may not be acquired by Plans or using assets of a Plan.
+Subject to the considerations and conditions described under "Certain ERISA Considerations" in this Offering Memorandum, it is expected that the Notes (other than the Class 2B-1 and Class 2B-2 Notes or the Exchangeable Notes or RCR Notes, as applicable, for which Class 2B-1 or Class 2B-2 Notes may be exchanged) may be acquired by Plans or persons acting on behalf of, using the assets of or deemed to hold the assets of a Plan.
+The Class 2B-1 and Class 2B-2 Notes (and Exchangeable Notes or RCR Notes, as applicable, for which Class 2B-1 or Class 2B-2 Notes may be exchanged) may not be acquired by Plans or using assets of a Plan.
 See "Certain ERISA Considerations" in this Offering Memorandum.